-A community consultation exercise to gather views on the draft Hoyland West Masterplan Framework will be carried out from 10am on Thursday 7 May 2020 to 5pm on Thursday 18 June 2020.
+A community consultation exercise to gather views on the draft Hoyland West masterplan framework was carried out from Thursday 7 May 2020 to Thursday 18 June 2020.

 Frequently asked questions

 The council’s Local Plan was adopted on 3 January 2019.
 When the Local Plan was being examined it was agreed that for some of the larger, strategic sites it was necessary to prepare masterplan frameworks to make sure that sites could be developed in a comprehensive manner, taking into account all of the infrastructure requirements.

 Looking at large allocations in this way, rather than on a site-by-site basis, makes sure we can make the best use of sites and secure sustainable and inclusive growth reflecting each of the council’s corporate priorities.

 The masterplan framework is a strategic document that sits beneath the Local Plan and will inform future planning applications.

 What is in a masterplan framework?

 Where masterplan frameworks are being sought, they shall contain the following: